- This event has passed.

-Walking trails in various states of repair through remote coastal plain swamp.
+Find walking trails in various states of repair through the remote coastal plain swamp.
 You may have the whole 1,700 acres to yourself.

-The Georgia Ornithological Society and the DNR maintain the South Tract habitat specifically to support the Swainson’s warbler, and this area has the largest known concentration in the state.
+The Georgia Ornithological Society and the Department of Natural Resources (DNR) maintain the South Tract habitat specifically to support the Swainson’s warbler, and this area has the largest known concentration in the state.
 Swainson’s warblers may be heard (but rarely seen) at cane thickets near stream crossings at various points along the trails.

-River Bend WMA is located off I-16 at exit 58 in Dublin, GA.
-From Dublin, take 1-16 East to exit 58 (Hwy.
-199).
+River Bend WMA is located off I-16 at exit 58 outside of Dublin, GA.
+From Dublin, take I-16 East to exit 58 (Highway 199).
 Turn South and go 0.2 miles for the North Tract.
 Head 6 miles down Highway 199 for the South Tract.